Yibo-Dong/CS3213-CICD-demo/README.md

 ## Demo: Check Filename Prefix

-The job `check-filename-prefix` verifies that all source files in `src/` start with the prefix `NextBus`.
+The job `check-filename-prefix` verifies that all source files in `src/` start with the prefix `CS3213`.

 1. Push a commit where a file does not follow the prefix rule.
 2. Check the **Actions** tab → the job will fail.